This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Marvel at the Monastery

-The most impressive sight on the island for me was the 14th-century Panagia Spiliani Monastery which is housed mainly into a cave on the rockface of the island.
+The most impressive sight on the island for me was the 14th-century Panagia Spiliani Monastery which is housed mainly in a cave on the rockface of the island.

 At ground level, the courtyard of the monastery is home to some nice, well-shaded cafes, and behind the monastery, you can continue to a black rock beach with aggressive waves.